n_build_threads. Controls the number of threads used to build

 Lee and co-workers is returned

-these values are not used directly by the model in umap_transform
+these values are not used directly by the model in umap_transform.
+If the

 feature was added in response to a question from